Lines of credit: What they are & how they work

 What is a line of credit?

-A line of credit is a type of revolving loan.
-This means it gives a borrower access to a preset credit limit they can use and then repay again and again.
+A line of credit is a type of loan where you have access to a preset credit limit to use and then repay again and again.
 Because lines of credit are open-ended debt, they don’t have a defined payoff date.
 They’re available to the account holder as long as the account is in good standing.

 Lines of credit are typically available at financial institutions, such as banks and credit unions.